-Subsequent improvements to the Joe Creek channel by the City and the US Army Corps of Engineers between 1978 and 1981 largely solved the riverine flooding problems, and improved this stretch of Joe Creek.
-Both FEMA's SFHA and the City's Regulatory Floodplain are now contained within the channel banks throughout this reach.
-The City also enlarged the storm sewer system within the basin, from 55th and Delaware to 38th and Sandusky, to solve chronic storm sewer backup problems at numerous locations during times of heavy rainfall.
-Nevertheless, there has been some continued localized street flooding due to individual residential landscaping and drainage patterns in the generally level terrain.
-There has been no documented structural flooding since 1984.
+Subsequent improvements to the Little Joe Creek channel by the City and the US Army Corps of Engineers between 1978 and 1981 largely solved the riverine flooding problems, and removed this stretch of Little Joe Creek from both FEMA's SFHA and the City's Regulatory Floodplain.
+The City also enlarged the storm sewer system within the Joe Creek basin, from 55th and Delaware to 38th and Sandusky, to solve chronic storm sewer backup problems at numerous locations during times of heavy rainfall.
+Nevertheless, there has been some continued localized flooding due to individual residential landscaping and drainage patterns in the generally level terrain.